psifertex/breaking_decompilers/index.md

 <tr><td><img src="./images/effort-light.png" style="width: 50px; margin: 0px;"></td><td>Effort</td><td>5</td></tr>
 </table>

 Note: Has many built-in obfuscations.
+But really this is just a substitute for any obfuscating compiler.
+In this case I'm just using a single option to use a different register for the stack pointer.
+That's it, but because this is a non-standard compiler technique, any decompilers that assume the stack pointer must be EBP/RSP will have lots of trouble.

 ----